rohan7958/1.0-Amazon-Fine-Food-Reviews-Analysis/README.md

 - Summary - brief summary of the review
 - Text - text of the review

+🔍 Real world problem: Predict rating given product reviews on Amazon.

+📊 Steps:

+1️⃣ Dataset overview: Take a look at the Amazon Fine Food reviews dataset with EDA. 📈

+2️⃣ Data Cleaning: Remove duplicates from the dataset. 🧹

+3️⃣ Why convert text to a vector?
+To perform machine learning algorithms, text data needs to be converted to a numerical form. 🔢

+4️⃣ Bag of Words (BoW): A common method to convert text to a vector is BoW. 🛍️

+5️⃣ Text Preprocessing: Text needs to be preprocessed before applying BoW.
+Steps include stemming, stop-word removal, tokenization, and lemmatization. 📝

+6️⃣ uni-gram, bi-gram, n-grams: N-grams are used to capture the context of words in the text. 🔠

+7️⃣ tf-idf (term frequency-inverse document frequency): Another method to convert text to a vector is tf-idf, which captures the importance of a word in a document. 📈🔠

+8️⃣ Why use the log in IDF?
+The log is used to reduce the effect of very high frequency words. 📉

+9️⃣ Word2Vec: Word2Vec is a neural network-based approach to convert words to vectors. 🧠

+🔟 Avg-Word2Vec, tf-idf weighted Word2Vec: Two variants of Word2Vec are avg-Word2Vec and tf-idf weighted Word2Vec. 🧮

+1️⃣1️⃣ Bag of Words(code sample) 💻

+1️⃣2️⃣ Text Preprocessing(code sample) 💻

+1️⃣3️⃣ Bi-Grams and n-grams(code sample) 💻

+1️⃣4️⃣ TF-IDF(code sample) 💻

+1️⃣5️⃣ Word2Vec(code sample) 💻

+1️⃣6️⃣ Avg-Word2Vec and TFIDF-Word2Vec(Code Sample) 💻

+Thank you for checking out this project! 🙏

 Note:
 This Case-study/Project was covered in the Applied AI course.